benjdod/syntaxtree/README.md

 This provides a framework for creating basic syntax trees.

+*A note:* I wrote this before I was aware of the concept of context-free-grammar, lexical analysis, or backus-naur form.
+As a result, these programs bear a resemblence to some of these concepts but don't implement them correctly since I wrote the program from scartch without prior knowledge.

 ### `Head()`

 The `Head` object provides the basic methods to create and evaulate syntax trees.